 If you don’t repay the loan or extend the credit, the pawnbroker can sell your goods and use the money to pay off your debt.

 If you’re struggling to repay your loan because of coronavirus

 The pawnbroker might agree to reduce or pause your payments temporarily.
 You can check what to do if you can’t repay your loan.

 If the amount you borrowed was £75 or less, the pawnbroker can give you a standard form to fill in to say that you have lost the ticket but that the goods are yours.
 The pawnbroker might not agree to do this if they don't believe the goods are yours.

 In England and Wales, if the amount you borrowed was over £75 or if it is less but the pawnbroker will not accept a standard form, you will have to go to a magistrate or commissioner for oaths to swear that the goods are your property.
 There is a fee for this.
 You must then either get the goods back or make a new six-month agreement.

 In England and Wales, you can contact a magistrate at your local magistrates' court.
 It's a good idea to telephone the court first and make an arrangement, as there may be a set time when magistrates do this type of work.
-You can serach for your local magistrates court on the Courts Service website at www.hmcourts-service.gov.uk.
+You can search for your local magistrates court on GOV.UK.